matttrent/recreation-checker/README.md

-# Campsite Availability Scraping
+# Recreation.gov checker

-This script scrapes the https://recreation.gov website for info regarding campgrounds and permits, as well as checking their availabilities.
+This python module and script uses the https://recreation.gov website API for info regarding campgrounds and permits, as well as checking their availabilities.